AI-Community-SBU/AI-SBU/README.md

 ## Testing Changes
 Before pushing any changes to the main branch, you must test every new feature you add.
 You can set up a live server in VSCode which shows your changes in action without committing them.
 To do this, follow these steps:
- 1. Go to the vite.config.ts file.
- 2. Here, make sure the 'base' property has the attribute "".
-It should look like 'base: ""'.
-Note that the 'base' property should normally look like 'base: "/AI-Community" and we are changing it only to test our website before committing changes.
-Whenever you are pushing changes to the main branch, change the 'base' property back to 'base: /AI-Community".
- 3. Open the terminal (Click View --> Terminal or CTRL+`)
+ 1. Open the terminal (Click View --> Terminal or CTRL+`)
- 4. Type in 'npm run dev'.
+ 2. Type in 'npm run dev'.
 This will open a live server in your default browser.
 Any changes you make now will automatically update in this live server.

 ## Committing and Pushing Changes
 Whenever you make any changes, those changes stay on your local computer until you push them onto the main branch.
 Follow these steps to commit and push your changes:
  1. Go to the Source Control panel (CTRL + Shift + G).
  2. Type in a simple message detailing what you changed (e.g. Added Deep Learning Event)
  3. Click 'Commit'.
 This is essentially a save button.
 All of your changes are saved in a cloud but are not shown on the main branch.
 You can make as many commits as you want before officially pushing them.
- 4. When you are done making commits and there are no changes left, click 'Sync Changes' to push all of your code to the main branch (Make sure you've changed the 'base' property to '/AI-Community'!)
+ 4. When you are done making commits and there are no changes left, click 'Sync Changes' to push all of your code to the main branch.
  5. On Github, go to the repository and click the Actions tab.
  6. By pushing your changes, you started a new workflow which, upon completion, will update the website with your changes.
 If the workflow fails, it means there are errors in your changes (a workflow will fail from a warning in your code, even though it might compile correctly).
 Fix these errors and push the code again until you have a successful workflow.
+If the website was already available online when the changes were pushed to the main branch, the Actions tab will do 2 runs: One of save your changes to branches and another to rebuild the page to reflect your changes.

 ## Organization
 Since the website relies on many different files, it is essential to keep things organized.
 That is why you'll see folders like 'components', 'pages', 'assets', etc. This section goes into what each folder holds and how they relate to each other, along with big files like 'index.html', 'main.tsx', and 'App.tsx'.